mariia-cherniuk/Lottery/README.md

 - Package: DesignLibrary - Reusable views/theming/design tokens

 ## 🌱 NAVIGATION CHOISE
 I chose to implement the latest NavigationStack for handling navigation.
-Navigation is abstracted through the Coordinator pattern, which uses SwiftUI's NavigationStack behaviour under the hood - an array of destinations for its concrete implementation.
+Navigation is abstracted through the Coordinator pattern, which uses SwiftUI's NavigationStack behaviour under the hood - an array of destinations for its concrete implementation.<br>
-Since the UI features interact only with the coordinator abstraction, it also simplifies modifying navigation behaviour without affecting the business logic in the view model.
+Since the UI features interact only with the coordinator abstraction, it also simplifies modifying navigation behaviour without affecting the business logic in the view model.<br>
 Navigation is handled by the application, while features use the coordinator to delegate actions (the view model delegates actions through the coordinator).

 ## 🌱 STORAGE CHOICE